iheb2/PI_5eme_BANK/README.md

 After satisfying the functional and non-functional requirements of the specification.
 I proposed to my supervisors to add 3 fraud detection sections as explained below .

 ## 📝 Architecture overview
-- In a web application project, we mainly have two main parts that interact together which are the Web Interface part and the Business part.
-This project consists in developing a full stack web application with a RESTFUL API using Spring Boot for the Back End and the the Back End and the Angular framework for the Front End.
+- In a web application project, there are mainly two parts that interact together, which are the Web Interface part and the Business part.
+This project consists in developing a full stack web application with a RESTFUL API using Spring Boot for the Back End and the Angular framework for the Front End.

 ![alt text](https://raw.githubusercontent.com/iheb2/Pi_5eme_Bank/master/archi1.png)